 And when I’m in control, I can choose not to always take advice from my inner child.
 Even though she has great ideas sometimes.
 Like that time my brother and cousin annoyed me so much that I got furious.
 So I sneaked into my brother’s room (while he was gone) and released the biggest fart I could muster.
 Did they smell it, hours later?
 Probably not, but damn it felt good to be that child.

 How to do you keep your inner child happy?
 Do you climb trees?
 Do you jump in big puddles?
-Do you take photos with giant pretzels and refuse to share any with your husband?
+Do you take photos with giant pretzels and refuse to share any with your friends?